 She lives happily with her husband, their dogs, Pidge and Gilly, and a very bold cat named PK (Pidge's Kitty.)
 Together, Alex and Pidge have worked through the AKC Beginner, Intermediate, and Advanced trick title requirements.
 They continue to show off their tricks whenever possible, enjoy decompression walks, and love nose work and canine parkour.
 PK loves training just as much as the dogs do.
 Gilly is the newest addition and hopes to be a future demo/helper dog for group classes and the occasional private lesson.

 Alex is so excited to continue helping the community and spreading positive reinforcement around Rochester!
-In addition to getting new puppies started off in training, her favorite behavior issues to work on are reactivity to dogs, and cat-dog introductions.
+In addition to getting new puppies started off in training, her favorite behavior issue to work on is reactivity to dogs.